bachittle/m2cpp_tools/README.md

 # Matlab to C++ Translation Kit

 This repository contains utility functions for writing your own matlab to C++ translations.
-It is not meant to be an exact translation, but rather a starting point for your own translation.
+It is not meant to be a full-scale automatic translator, but rather a starting point for you to write your own translations manually.

 If you want to run matlab code in C++, user the matlab coder plugin if you have access to it, or Octave if you want an open source solution.